nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/content-views.md

 ###### sort elements

-The&nbsp;`sort` element defines the default sort, that can be changed later through the interface.
-There can be any number of&nbsp;`sort` elements.
+The `sort` element defines the default sort, that can be changed later through the interface.
+There can be any number of `sort` elements.
 The `sortInfosBinding` element can also be defined: it can resolve an EL expression in case the sort infos are held by a third party instance (document, Seam component...) and will be used instead of the default sort information if not null or empty.
 The EL expression can either resolve to a list of `org.nuxeo.ecm.core.api.SortInfo` instances, or a list of map items using keys `sortColumn` (with a String value) and `sortAscending` (with a boolean value).

 ###### quickFilter elements

-Since version 8.10, the&nbsp;`quickFilter` element enables to refine the results obtained by a search.
-There can be any number of&nbsp;`quickFilter` elements.
-Each quick filter is composed of a&nbsp;`clause` element which enables to extend the query, and additional&nbsp;`sort` elements.
+Since version 8.10, the `quickFilter` element enables to refine the results obtained by a search.
+There can be any number of `quickFilter` elements.
+Each quick filter is composed of a `clause` element which enables to extend the query, and additional `sort` elements.
 The quick filters appears in the interface as buttons where each action on a button enables or disables its associated quick filter.
 In the previous example, activating "myQuickFilter" will display the children of the current document with the titles "Title1" or "Title2".
 The search results will be ordered by creator.

 ###### pageSize elements

-The&nbsp;`pageSize` element defines the default page size, it can also be changed later.
+The `pageSize` element defines the default page size, it can also be changed later.
 The `pageSizeBinding` element can also be defined: it can resolve an EL expression in case the page size is held by a third party instance (document, Seam component...), and will be used instead of the default page size if not null.

 The optional `maxPageSize` element can be placed at the same level than `pageSize`.
 It makes it possible to define the maximum page size so that the content view does not overload the server when retrieving a large number of items.
 When not set, the default value "1000" will be used: even when asking for all the results with a page size with value "0" (when exporting the content view in CSV format for instance), only 1000 items will be returned.
-This is configurable by [contributing the property&nbsp;`nuxeo.pageprovider.default-max-page-size`](http://explorer.nuxeo.com/nuxeo/site/distribution/Nuxeo%20Platform-8.10/viewContribution/org.nuxeo.ecm.core.query.properties--configuration) to the [Configuration service](http://explorer.nuxeo.com/nuxeo/site/distribution/Nuxeo%20Platform-8.10/viewExtensionPoint/org.nuxeo.runtime.ConfigurationService--configuration#contribute).
+This is configurable by [contributing the property `nuxeo.pageprovider.default-max-page-size`](http://explorer.nuxeo.com/nuxeo/site/distribution/Nuxeo%20Platform-8.10/viewContribution/org.nuxeo.ecm.core.query.properties--configuration) to the [Configuration service](http://explorer.nuxeo.com/nuxeo/site/distribution/Nuxeo%20Platform-8.10/viewExtensionPoint/org.nuxeo.runtime.ConfigurationService--configuration#contribute).

 ###### {{> anchor 'maxresults'}} maxResults elements